leancodepl/ts-routes/README.md

 ### Query string

 Query string parameters can be specified by interpolating `query` function inside a segment string.
-The `query` function expects an object where keys are names of parameters and values specify whether those params are required in a path.
+The `query` function expects an object where keys are names of parameters and values specify whether those params are required in the path.

 ```js
 segment`/product${query({